 .
 Unfortunately there's not much you can do about this other than limiting how many devices are connected at once, which isn't really viable in a big house.
 The best you can do is ensure you really have got the best broadband deal

-that you can find in your area - go for a fibre connection with unlimited downloads if possible.
+that you can find in your area - go for a fibre connection with unlimited downloads

 Can firewalls slow down your connection?